Forward--Inverse Interplay in FEM-Based EEG Source Imaging: Distributional Signatures of Advanced Source Models and Inverse Solvers: Discussion

 Considering the decreasing tendency of EMD with sLORETA for Whitney and Local subtraction, this indicates that the method has an inflated ability to reconstruct sources farther from the sensors than near them.
 This could indicate an unrealistic model of deep activity, especially patch-like or spread-out activity, since standardized methods offer higher estimation accuracy for cortical sources, besides their unbiasedness \cite{lahtinen-standardization-2024,giri2025localization}.
 Moreover, SKF provides a more concise estimate of the cortical activity for $\Hdiv$ than others.
-This further consolidates the notion that the source model with weaker source separation is better suited to inversion models that assume wider distributions, such as sLORETA and SKF.
+On one hand, this further consolidates the notion that a source model with weaker source separation is better suited to inversion models that assume wider distributions, such as sLORETA and SKF.
+On the other hand, a sparsity-promoting method, such as SHAL1R and DS estimation with the best goodness-of-fit, could be preferred choices when the source to be recovered is focal, i.e., concentrated in a small region, and the source model used in lead field generation supports the notion of point sources.

+The study is limited to estimating a single dipole.
+This is partly because the goal of the paper is to map the differences between forward modelling, and partly due to yet-unknown limitations of the methods for estimating different patch sources and multiple-source configurations.
+Patch source estimation is one of the future research directions we plan to pursue.

 Overall, due to the high performance of SHAL1R and DS, we conclude that Local subtraction yields the most accurate point-source model; however, a source model designed for patch-like activity needs to be developed to reconstruct and estimate sources with spread, as Local subtraction causes sub-optimal behavior for sLORETA.